UrbanInstitute/nccs/_stories/nccsdata_geo.md

 The
 [`geo_preview()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/geo_preview.html)
 function allows users to preview and retrieve CBSA FIPS codes and/or their associated metadata from a specific state.
-In the following code snippet, [`geo_preview()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/geo_preview.html) returns the names of all CBSAs and their associated FIPS codes.
-The *within* argument takes the desired state, in abbreviated form, as input while the *geo* argument returns the specified columns.
+The code snippet below demonstrates how [`geo_preview()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/geo_preview.html) returns the names of all CBSAs and their associated FIPS codes.
+The *within* argument specifies the desired state, in abbreviated form, as input while the *geo* argument returns the specified columns:

 ``` r
 geo_preview( geo=c("cbsa","cbsafips"), within="FL", type="metro" )